-The FastStart Essential DNA Probes Master is designed for research studies on the LightCycler® Nano System and LightCycler® 96 System.
+The FastStart Essential DNA Probes Master is designed for research studies on the LightCycler® 96 System.
 The FastStart Essential DNA Probes Master is a ready-to-use hot start reaction mix designed for detecting DNA targets with hydrolysis probes.
 It allows very sensitive detection and quantification of defined DNA sequences as well as endpoint genotyping analysis.
-The kit may also be used in other types of PCR on the LightCycler® Nano and LightCycler® 96 System.
+The kit may also be used in other types of PCR on the LightCycler® 96 System.
 The kit can also help prevent carryover contamination during PCR (when used with LightCycler® Uracil-DNA Glycosylase) or to perform the second step of a two-step RT-PCR.

 In principle, the FastStart Essential DNA Probes Master can be used to amplify and detect any DNA or cDNA target.
-However, the detection protocol must be adapted to the reaction conditions of the LightCycler® Nano or LightCycler® 96 Instrument, and specific PCR primers and probes must be designed for each target.
+However, the detection protocol must be adapted to the reaction conditions of the LightCycler® 96 Instrument, and specific PCR primers and probes must be designed for each target.